Detecting and Dealing With Elder Financial Abuse

 Robocalls

 Scammers on the other end of the line will ask questions that may help them collect information they can use to their advantage.
-For example, if you get a call from a phone number you do not recognize, they may ask you a ‘yes’ or ‘no’ question to get a voice recording they can then use to approve bank transactions over the phone.
+For example, if you get a call from a phone number you do not recognize, the caller may ask you a ‘yes’ or ‘no’ question to get a voice recording they can then use to approve bank transactions over the phone.

 Sweepstakes and Lottery Scams